-FIIT's fourteen departments work on research projects in the areas of anthropology and ethics, Biblical studies and global developments as well as religion, culture, and education:
+FIIT's fifteen departments work on research projects in the areas of anthropology and ethics, Biblical studies and global developments as well as religion, culture, and education:

 - Theology in Dialogue with the Natural and Cultural Sciences

 - Theology, Bioethics and Medical Law (Human Dignity)

 - Theology and Legal Studies

 - The Cultural Power of the Bibel and the Christian-Jewish Dialogue

 - Theological Anthropology and Ethics of Early Christianity